 I can’t think of anything more fun to do than Dog Photography.
-Dogs are the perfect models, and so much fun to work with.
-Their energy, playfulness, and unconditional love can be turned into eye-catching dog photography.
+Dogs are the perfect models and so much fun to work with.
+Your dog’s energy, playfulness, and unconditional love can be turned into eye-catching dog photography.

 We have a few dog photography tips to help you get started.

 1. Get on your dog’s level – There’s nothing wrong with taking photos of dogs from unusual angles.
 But it’s important to get on their level sometimes.
 This will make them feel more comfortable, but it will also encourage you to experiment with new angles.
 Shooting from the puppy’s eye level will get you the cutest pictures.
 Take this tip to the next level; photograph your dog as it plays, runs, and rests.
 You’ll end up with unique photos that you and your clients will love!

 2. It’s all about the eyes – Those puppy dog eyes are there for a reason.
 If you are using a DSLR Camera, set it in manual mode and focus on the eyes!
 This can be very challenging as dogs are constantly moving around, and you risk your photo being out of focus, but if you can manage to keep your pup still and focused, or if your dog is resting or sitting nicely, be sure to focus on the eyes.
 If you need a little help, set your camera to aperture priority, which means the camera automatically selects a shutter speed for that added stabilization and guidance.

 3. Use a solid background for fun dog portraits

 This is all based on personal taste, but I love when my focus is on the dog, and there are no other distractions but that loveable, sweet expression and, of course, those big puppy dog eyes.
 A pop of colour in the background creates an eye-catching visual.